Mako Robot for Total Hip and Total Knee replacement and Partial Knee Surgery

 Partial knee replacements are designed to relieve the pain caused by osteoarthritis (OA).
 By targeting the part of the knee damaged by OA, a surgeon can replace the diseased bone while helping to spare the healthy areas and ligaments surrounding it.

-The stability and precision of robotics means that the task of knee resurfacing is made much easier.
+The stability and precision of orthopedic surgery robotics means that the task of knee resurfacing is made much easier.
 By limiting the unnecessary removal of healthy tissue and bone, and better positioning implants – trauma and pain is reduced.

 After surgery, your surgeon, nurses and physical therapists will set goals with you to get you back on the move.
 They will closely monitor your condition and progress.